oldham123/cfa_level_iii/_readings/Reading 22 Fixed Income Portfolio Management - An Introduction.md

   - Typically the assets transferred are not specified, and instead take the form of "general collateral"
   - Rather than adjusting the repo rate for the quality of collateral, the amount of collateral required is adjusted, with lower quality collateral entailing a larger *haircut*
     - The haircut is the additional collateral required to provide additional security, beyond matching the value of the loan
+    - The haircut will be larger if the underlying asset is more volatile
   - Repos can be bilateral aggreements between lender and borrower, or tri-party, with an intermediary managing the exchange and holding the collateral
     - This can often be less expensive than arranging an actual exchange of collateral
   - A security driven repo involves a lender with a temporary need for a specific security, possibly for hedging reasons, and may offer a lower repo rate in return for that specific asset being delivered as collateral